dreamcatcher-tech/network/Inbox/2024-10-27 1703 make a napps registry.md

 Ideally we could have a napp host built in to deno or nodejs, so it gets called directly in band with no network losses.
 Deno coud just use workers the same as the browser.

 Make a version that works in a browser to do the same thing for running browser compatible napps in multiple worker threads, to max out  the local computer resources.

+This immediately shifts the browser to be a direct window into serverless execution.
+The browser need only be lightweight, fast, and visual.
+It makes all programming languages directly compatible with browser based control and interaction, with no glue code in between.

+Its not that its nocode / lowcode, its that its zero code orchestration.
+Its allowing the browser to call arbitrary code safely, in any order, without anything in between doing the wiring.